MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/view-details-segment.md

         When you select back on the sequence page, you are directed back to the segment details page.
     - **Assignment rules**: The assignment rule that the segment is connected to.
 When you select the assignment rule, the rule opens in the editor.
 You can edit and update the rule as required.
 More information: [Edit an assignment rule](edit-assignment-rule.md).
         When you save or cancel, you are directed back to the segment details page.
     - **Segment members**: A list of records that are associated with the segment.
 You can edit the records without moving away from the details page.
-Select the record.The records opens in a dialog box and you can edit or update the information as required.
+Select the record and the records opens in a dialog box.
+More information: [Edit a segment](edit-a-segment.md).

 [!INCLUDE[cant-find-option](../includes/cant-find-option.md)]